This example shows how to perform parameter tuning and data logging with a Simulink® model running in External mode on VEX EDR V5 Robot Brain.

 When running in External mode, the host computer communicates with the target to log data and tune parameters.
 To run the Example Model in External mode:

-1. Press the Run button in the Simulink Editor.
+1. Press the Run button on the Simulink tab.
 Simulink generates the code, loads the executable and connects to the target.
 View the Diagnostic Viewer to track progress.

-2. While the model is running in External mode, click the Simulation Data Inspector button from the Simulink toolbar.
+2. While the model is running in External mode, click the Simulation Data Inspector button from the Simulink tab.

 3. In the Simulation Data Inspector dialog box, monitor the output signal from the Gain block.

-4. Press the Stop button in the Simulink Editor to terminate the External mode simulation.
+4. Press the Stop button on the Simulink tab to terminate the External mode simulation.

 Simulink External mode provides parameter tuning while the generated executable is running on the target hardware.
 When the parameter values are changed in the Simulink model, the modified values are communicated to the target hardware immediately.